cnp3/ebook/exercises/tcp-2.rst

 A closer look at TCP
 ====================

 In this series of exercises, you will explore in more details the operation of TCP and its congestion control scheme.
-TCP is very important protocol in today's Internet since most applications use it to exchange data.
+TCP is a very important protocol in today's Internet since most applications use it to exchange data.
 We first look at TCP in more details by injecting segments in the Linux TCP stack and analyze how the stack reacts.
 Then we study the TCP congestion control scheme.

 Injecting segments in the Linux TCP stack